department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/2024-08-Medallia-Review.md

 ***

 **2. TE monitoring of Medallia must include comprehensive review and coding of all responses -not just those that fall on Toxic Exposure pages.**

-We will need to look at all responses in order to make sure catch all mentions of Toxic Exposure since overall experiences is frequently reported on other pages-- especially introduction, confirmation, and start.
+- Overall experiences filing for disability are frequently reported on other pages-- especially introduction, confirmation, and start.
 Luckily, we do still see that specific usability issues are often reported on the page url-- like the problems with the Reserves-National Guard page.

-As we begin the release, we'll have a better sense of how feedback on Toxic Exposure, specifically, is dispersed in Medallia.
+- As we begin the release, we'll have a better sense of how feedback on Toxic Exposure, specifically, is dispersed in Medallia.
 I hypothesize that general pain points and FAQs about the PACT act will fall on early form pages while blockers will show up on TE pages.

 ***